kristous/docs-1/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-asia.md

 > [!warning]
 >
 > The following instructions apply to a previously created VM with an OS already installed.
-If you have not created a VM, please review the options on the [Qemu/KVM Virtual Machine](https://pve.proxmox.com/wiki/Qemu/KVM_Virtual_Machines){.external} page by Proxmox, create a VM, and install an OS.
+If you have not created a VM, please review the options on the [Qemu/KVM Virtual Machine](https://pve.proxmox.com/wiki/Qemu/KVM_Virtual_Machines){.external} page by Proxmox.
 >

 After creating the VM and while it is still powered off, right-click the VM and click `Edit settings`.